 Research institutions are encouraged to have clear guidelines and good routines for sharing and reusing data that are in line with national and international guidelines.
 In addition, the institutions should have solid expertise in sharing and reusing data, both through good support services, but also close to researchers in the research communities.
-Clear guidelines, good routines and solid expertise in sharing and reusing research data contribute to increased quality, ethical integrity and transparency in research, and promote cooperation and innovation.
+Clear guidelines, good routines and solid expertise in sharing and reusing research data contribute to increased quality, ethical integrity and transparency in research, and promote research are determined in the properties of the properties of the properties in the research and promote research are determined in the properties of the propert